openconfig/featureprofiles/feature/bgp/gracefulrestart/ate_tests/bgp_graceful_restart_test/README.md

 *   Advertise prefixes between the ATE ports, through the DUT.
 *   Trigger DUT session restart by killing the BGP process in the DUT.
 Please use the `gNOI.killProcessRequest_Signal_Term` as per [gNOI_proto](https://github.com/openconfig/gnoi/blob/main/system/system.proto#L326).
      *   Please kill the right process to restart BGP.
 For Juniper it is the `RPD` process.
 For Arista and Cisco this is the `BGP` process.
 For Nokia this is `sr_bgp_mgr`.
-*   Once the BGP process on DUT is killied, configure ATE to delay the BGP reestablishment for a period longer than the `stale-routes-time` and start regular traffic from ATE and verify that the packets are,
+*   Once the BGP process on DUT is killed, configure ATE to delay the BGP reestablishment for a period longer than the `stale-routes-time` and start regular traffic from ATE and verify that the packets are,
      *   Forwarded between ATE port-1 and ATE port-2 for the duration of the specified `stale-routes-time`.
 Before the stale routes timer expires, stop traffic and ensure that there is zero packet loss.
      *   After the stale routes timer expires, restart traffic and confirm that there is 100% packet loss.
 *   Stop traffic, revert ATE configuration to start accepting packets for BGP reestablishement from DUT and wait for the BGP session w/ ATE to be reestablished.
 Once established, restart traffic to ensure that packets are forwarded again between ATE port-1 and ATE port2 and there is zero packet loss.